-The Contemporary also holds a special place in my heart because it’s the hotel where we were staying when I proposed to Sharon.
+The Contemporary Hotel also holds a special place in my heart because it’s where we stayed when I proposed to Sharon.
 Awwwwwww.
 (Note from Sharon: he didn’t mention that he proposed while we were on the Haunted Mansion attraction [because he knew it was my favorite ride].
 He popped the question as we went through the ballroom scene and then I COULDN’T SEE MY ENGAGEMENT RING UNTIL THE RIDE WAS OVER!)

-Being treated like an special guest (we were assigned the room from the brochure) made the two night stay here something I’ll never forget.
-I still remember small details like watching part of the movie Taxi with Jimmy Fallon shown with French dialogue and Japanese subtitles on the small TV we had in the room.
+Being treated like a special guest (we were assigned the room from the brochure) made the two nights here something I’ll never forget.
+I still remember the small details like watching part of the movie Taxi with Jimmy Fallon with French dialogue and Japanese subtitles on the little TV we had in the room.

 The Casablanca Hotel isn’t an exotic getaway, it’s smack dab in the middle of Times Square.
 I found it when looking for hotels on TripAdvisor.
 It’s been over a decade since we’ve stayed there.

 The reason we haven’t returned isn’t a bad one; well not for the hotel.
 You see, it’s been rated the number one hotel in New York on TripAdvisor for years and years and they price the rooms accordingly.
 We just happened to get in before they got famous.